-The first thing I need to tell you about microblading is not the beginning.
-It's the middle.
-Freshly tattooed eyebrows are very obvious, especially if you're fair like me.
+The first thing I need to tell you about microblading eyebrows is not the beginning; it's the middle.
+Freshly tattooed eyebrows are very obvious, especially if you're fair-skinned like me.
 Luckily I have glasses that obscured their view slightly, but when I removed my glasses the night of the treatment, my boyfriend did a double-take before drifting off to sleep, no doubt dreaming of being chased by my eyebrows.
-What's worth knowing is that this is temporary; within seven to 10 days, the brows, much like a tattoo, gently scab and flake to reveal a pristine and perfectly hued set of brows.
-Now that we're all on the same page, let's talk about the treatment itself.
+What's worth knowing is that this is temporary.
+Within seven to 10 days, the brows, much like a tattoo, gently scab and flake to reveal a pristine and perfectly hued set of brows.
+Now that we're all on the same page, let's talk about the microblading treatment itself.

 The Microblading Treatment

-After 40 minutes, the numbing cream had done what it needed to, and I couldn't feel much north of my lashes and south of my hairline.
+After 40 minutes, the numbing cream I had on did what it needed to, and I couldn't feel much north of my lashes and south of my hairline.
 Suman had some clients before me, so she threaded my brows once I had been numbed.
-She started by sketching the brow shape she wanted to create with a pencil, and then she threaded my brows.
-Bizarrely the threading was the worst part of the whole treatment!
-It made me feel lightheaded, which is strange since it was the thought of it that made me feel sickly, not any pain.
+She started by sketching the brow shape she wanted to create with a pencil and then threaded my brows.
+Bizarrely, the threading was the worst part of the whole treatment!
+It made me feel lightheaded, which is strange since it was the thought of threading that made me feel sickly.

-The treatment itself took no longer than 30 minutes, so I was in and out in around 90 minutes.
-I have to go back in eight to 10 weeks, as with tattoos, the dye will settle and you'll find that some areas may have taken better than others.
+The microblading treatment itself took no longer than 30 minutes, so I was in and out in around 90 minutes.
+In eight to 10 weeks (as with tattoos), the dye will settle and it'll be clear that some areas may have taken the colour better than others.
 I'll head back for a final touch-up then.
 Once that's done, the treatment should last me around a year to 18 months, depending on skin type.
 Oily skin tends to push the pigment out faster.

-My new brows look like they have been expertly filled in and groomed every single day without me having to do much to them at all (besides tweeze the odd stray hair).
+My new brows look like they have been expertly filled in and groomed every single day without me having to do much to them at all (aside from tweezing the odd stray hair).

 What's genius is that I now have a guide to show me where to tweeze and where to leave the hairs.
-Essentially I'm going to be able to go for a quarterly brow threading appointment rather than monthly.
-While it costs £450, if you break that down, it works out at around 82p per day if it lasts 18 months (top-ups with Suman after 12 to 18 months are £200).
+Essentially, I'm going to be able to go for a quarterly brow threading appointment rather than monthly.
+While it costs £450, if you break that down, it works out at around 82 pence per day if it lasts 18 months (touch-ups with Suman after 12 to 18 months are £200).
 Not only will you save on shaping and the time spent having to tend to them daily, but you also won't need to buy brow products.
-Some people have great brows that need minimal attention, and others are so adept at pencilling their brows they wouldn't see this as a wise investment but for me it's a game changer.
+Some people have great brows that need minimal attention, and others are so adept at pencilling their brows they wouldn't see this as a wise investment, but for me, it's a game changer.